► Audi's next electrified decade planned

 ► The platforms, the PHEVs, the future models

-But what is Ingolstadt doing exactly?
-How will Audi follow up the e-Tron, and what can we expect in the next few years?
+But how exactly does Audi plan to do it?
+What will Ingolstadt follow up the e-Tron and the eTron Sportback with, and what can we expect in the next few years?
 Keep reading for a round-up of everything EV from Audi.

 Along with the culling of combustion engine product variants, Audi’s goal is to offer more than 30 electrified cars by 2025, with 20 being full BEVs.
 “We expect that 40% of all Audis sold by 2025 will be electrified.
 Next year, we will offer 12 EVs and seven plug-ins,’ Schot told us.